cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 #### Domain Knowledge
 Similar to operational automation, it can be written into an operator to encode specialized domain knowledge about particular software or processes.
 A common example of this is application upgrades.
 While a simple stateless application might need nothing more than a Deployment’s rolling upgrade; databases and other stateful applications often require very specific steps in sequence to safely perform upgrades.
 The operator can handle this autonomously as it knows your current and requested versions and can run specialized upgrade code when needed.
 More generally, this can apply to anything a pre-cloud-native environment would use manual checklists for (effectively using the operator as an executable runbook).
 Another common way to take advantage of automated domain knowledge is error remediation.
-For example, the Kubernetes built-in remediation behaviours mostly start and end with “restart container until it works” which is a powerful solution but often not the best or fastest solution.
+For example, the Kubernetes built-in remediation behaviors mostly start and end with “restart container until it works” which is a powerful solution but often not the best or fastest solution.
-An operator can monitor its application and react to errors with specific behaviour to resolve the error or escalate the issue if it can’t be automatically resolved.
+An operator can monitor its application and react to errors with specific behavior to resolve the error or escalate the issue if it can’t be automatically resolved.
 This can reduce MTTR (mean time to recovery) and also reduce operator fatigue from recurring issues.

 ### Operator Components in Kubernetes